javalin/website/_posts/tutorials/2021-04-16-javalin-sureness-example.md

 ## What is Sureness

-> [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on protection of restful api.
+> [Sureness](https://github.com/usthe/sureness) is a simple and efficient open-source security framework that focus on the protection of restful APIs.
 > Provide authentication and authorization, based on RBAC.
-> No specific framework dependency(support javalin, springboot, quarkus, ktor and more).
+> No specific framework dependency (supports Javalin, Spring Boot, Quarkus, Ktor, and more).
-> Support dynamic modification of permissions.
+> Supports dynamic modification of permissions.
-> Support websocket, mainstream http container(servlet and jax-rs).
+> Supports WebSockets and mainstream HTTP containers (Servlet and JAX-RS).
-> Supports JWT, Basic Auth, Digest Auth...
-Can extend custom supported authentication methods.
+> Supports JWT, Basic Auth, Digest Auth, and can be extended to support custom authentication methods.
-> High performance due dictionary matching tree.
+> High performance due to dictionary matching tree.
-> Good extension interface, demo and document.
+> Good extension interface, demos and documentation.

-> The low configuration of sureness, easy to expand, and not coupled with other frameworks, enables developers to quickly and safely protect their projects in multiple scenarios.
+> Sureness has a sensible default configuration, is easy to customize, and is not couple to any one framework, which enables developers to quickly and safely protect their projects in multiple scenarios.

 ## What You Will Learn

 * Creating a simple REST API using Javalin
 * Learn how to integrate Sureness into a Javalin application
-* Learn how to issue a jwt
+* Learn how to issue a JWT
 * Test API authentication - use jwt auth, basic auth, digest auth to test the security of the REST API
 * Test API authorization - use different users to verify that they can access the REST API